 You can compare building your first home to climbing a mountain.
 When you are at the base of that towering landmass, it seems like an insurmountable obstacle, and getting to the top is merely a dream.
-However, armed with good equipment, reliable tools and some good old-fashioned knowledge, you can conquer the highest peak.
+However, armed with good equipment, reliable tools, and some good old-fashioned knowledge, you can conquer the highest peak.
 All you need is the will and perseverance.
 Every journey needs a first step, and acquiring useful information is usually where one starts.
 With that in mind, here are some basic tips for building your first home.

 Look for future-proof options

 You’ll find that a lot of advice online begins with statements like “know what you want” or “sit down and think”.
-Presumably, your reading this list of tips is a part of that exact process, so we won’t dwell on abstract advice like “find out what you like by going through magazines and catalogues”; instead, we’ll go straight for the second quite-obvious, yet necessary tip: look for future-proof options.
+Presumably, your reading this list of tips is a part of that exact process, so we won’t dwell on abstract advice like “find out what you like by going through magazines and catalogs”; instead, we’ll go straight for the second quite-obvious, yet necessary tip: look for future-proof options.

 Naturally, you should build your first home as if it will be your last; a grim thought that should actually bring you comfort.
-A solidly built house can last several generations, so instead of looking at interior design catalogues, concentrate on another kind of online research – finding the most reliable building material for the most reasonable price.
-Broadly speaking, concrete framework is one of the most reliable options that come with the most reasonable ratio of advantages and disadvantages.
+A solidly built house can last several generations, so instead of looking at interior design catalogs, concentrate on another kind of online research – finding the most reliable building material for the most reasonable price.
+Broadly speaking, a concrete framework is one of the most reliable options that come with the most reasonable ratio of advantages and disadvantages.

 Consider cardinal points

 Presumably, you’ve already purchased the land and you’ve been careful along the way and chose the flattest parcel on solid ground.
 Once this is gone and done with, you should consider cardinal points, or if you will, position your house according to the four sides of the world.